BabiApps/Shadow-Ride/README.md

 So, you're trying to figure out where you should sit for the most shade.

 # What does it do?
-This feature calculates where the shadow is on your bus ride and tells you where you should sit.
+This feature calculates where the most shadow on your bus's rides and tells you where you should sit.